-Whether you live in a condo or own one as an investment property, selling it can have some unique advantages and challenges compared to selling a single-family home.
-The good news is that even if the market is struggling, you can typically sell a condo faster than you could a house.
-Here are some steps you can take to ensure the process goes smoothly.
+Whether you live in a condo or own one as an investment property, selling it can have unique advantages and challenges compared to selling a single-family home.
+The good news is that even if the real estate market is struggling, you can typically sell a condo faster than you could a house.
+This step-by-step guide will help ensure the process goes smoothly.

 Condos are attractive to homebuyers because they’re generally less expensive and require less maintenance than single-family homes.
 Before you put your condo on the market, though, it’s important to take the right steps to prepare.

 Condos are typically managed by a homeowners or condo association, which sets rules for the community, including rules around selling.
+(And renting, for that matter.)
 Each association has its own set of covenants, conditions and restrictions (CC&Rs), which regulate the steps you need to take before you can sell and who you can sell to.

 For example, you might need to pay all your outstanding HOA fees, if any, or the HOA might need to vet prospective buyers before it allows a sale to go through.
-In some cases, the HOA could have the right of first refusal, which means it can choose to buy the property at the agreed-upon sales price, regardless of your discussions with potential buyers.
+In some cases, the HOA could have the right of first refusal, which means it can choose to buy the property at an agreed-upon sale price, regardless of your discussions with potential buyers.

-As you prepare your home for the market, read through the CC&Rs for all of the amenities provided by your HOA.
+As you prepare your home for the market, read through the CC&Rs and make a list of all of the amenities provided by your HOA.
 You’ll be able to tout these to prospective buyers as part of your home’s value proposition.

 Some of the factors you’ll want to consider include:

-- Floor number – Higher floors tend to sell at higher prices for several reasons, such as better views, fewer pests, more security and natural lighting and less street noise.
+- Floor number: Higher floors tend to sell at higher prices for several reasons, such as better views, fewer pests, more security, more light and less street noise.
 As you’re looking at comparable condos in your area, make sure you’re comparing apples to apples.

-- Views – Depending on where you live, views can have a significant impact on the value of your condo.
-For example, if your condo has a view of the ocean, a large park, the city or the mountains, it could be worth more than a property that overlooks a shopping mall.
-As you research comps, you’ll also want to make sure you’re looking at properties that face the same directions (i.e., north, south, east or west).
+- Views: Depending on where you live, views can have a significant impact on the value of your condo.
+For example, if your condo has a view of the ocean, a large park, the city or the mountains, it is likely worth more than a similar unit in the same building that overlooks the parking lot instead.
+As you research comps, you’ll also want to make sure you’re looking at properties that face the same direction (north, south, east or west).

 It’s generally a good idea to enlist the help of a real estate agent during this process.
-As you search for an agent, make sure you choose one who has experience selling condos, which can have different quirks compared to selling other types of properties.
+As you search for an agent, make sure you choose one who has experience selling condos — the process has different quirks than selling other types of properties.